 "But then he clarifies that David Godman got his nationality wrong?
 Hmmm."

-Godman and I have strong foundation together.
+In the past Godman and I have some back and forth banter together.
 He is considered one of, if not the most leading authority regarding the life and times of the venerated Indian holy man the Bhagavan Sri Ramana Maharshi.
 He is the author and editor of at least 10 highly informative books about Ramana and his disciples, including his first book, a classic and standard in Ramana lore, "Be As You Are."
 So, of things Ramana, he is no slouch.

 While Godman is considered one of the major undisputed authorities when it comes to all things Ramana, mine is minor if it exists at all.
-However, our works do come together and parallel in a rather narrow speciality but high profile area concerning British author and playwright William Somerset Maugham --- and that area would be Maugham's meeting with Ramana at the ashram sometime in the late 1930s.
+However, our works do come together and parallel in a rather narrow special but high profile area concerning British author and playwright William Somerset Maugham --- and that area would be Maugham's meeting with Ramana at the ashram sometime in the late 1930s.
 So said, we both have longtime online pages surrounding that meeting and, for nearly as long as those pages have been up, contact surrounding same.
 If you went to the Sarlo link some paragraphs back you would have learned, as Sarlo says, that over the years I have undertaken to create my project using primarily free websites, assembling a myriad different sites, but all interwoven.
 As the free website places have folded and merged and changed their rules, I have shifted accordingly.
 Godman's major page on the subject, Somerset Maugham and The Razor's Edge has been caught up in that shifting and because of that Godman and I have come in contact with each other.
 Over the years the only link on Godman's page relative to Maugham and Ramana has been a link to my page The Razor's Edge.
-Each time the link was changed and I notified Godman he would go in and change the link on his page --- which is no longer the case by the way, as the page in question currently resides on a paid server.
-In the process we have shared much information, including that of Guy Hague, a person some people have suggested as being the role model for Maugham's main character Larry Darrell in The Razor's Edge.
+Each time the link was changed and I notified Godman he would go in and change the link on his page --- which is no longer the case by the way, as he has a new page with no mention of me.
+Previously however, we have shared much information, including that of Guy Hague, a person some people have suggested as being the role model for Maugham's main character Larry Darrell in The Razor's Edge.
 The possibility that Hague was Darrell has pretty much eroded over the years through Godman's and my pages, and of which instead, the person I call my Mentor rising to the top.
+If you want to see Godman's original Ramana-Maugham-Razor's Edge page that had the link back to me click HERE.

 Actually, Godman didn't get the nationality wrong, but it was through his efforts the record got straight.
 The whole nationality thing arose several years after a well respected, long-time Sri Ramana Maharshi adherent named R.C.
 Rajamani gave a speech April 25, 1998 at the Arunachala Ashrama in New York City.
 Rajamani starts right out in his speech (later transcribed into the written word and published in the May/June 1998 issue of the Maharashi Newsletter) saying he was at the ashram in his early twenties and that he had been a devotee of Sri Ramana for over 55 years.
 In his speech, speaking of a young boy he observed, Rajamani says: